WillB97/i3scripts/README.md

 By default this produces a USB device owned by root so sudo is needed to flash new firmware.

 By placing this script in `/etc/udev/rules.d/` the device will be owned by the group `uucp` which also owns the serial ports on Arch Linux based distributions.

+#### rofi.config
+An example rofi config with the solarized theme, a preset modi list, a combination modi of drun and the open window list.
+Also displays the icons of programs and disables the mode label in combi mode.